eclipse-theia/theia/packages/preferences/README.md

 # Theia - Preferences Extension

-Preferences implementation for the preferences-api defined in core.
+This package includes preferences implementation for the preferences api defined in `@theia/core`.
 This provides two preference providers, one for the user home directory, and one for the workspace, which has precedence over the previous one.
-To set preferences, create or edit a `settings.json` under the `theia` folder located either in the user home, or the root of the workspace.
+To set preferences, create or edit a `settings.json` under the `.theia` folder located either in the user home, or the root of the workspace.

 Example of a `settings.json` below: